ph-rast/bmgarch/README.md

     devtools::install_github("ph-rast/bmgarch")

-How to Cite this Package
+How to cite this package
 ------------------------

 Please add following citation when referring to to this package: